TylerWolfDev/uBlock-Midori/README.md

 **An efficient blocker add-on for various browsers.
 Fast, potent, and lean.**

-## Regarding this Safari port
+## Regarding this Midori port

-The majority of this code is shared with [upstream](https://github.com/gorhill/uBlock).
-Platform specific portions are under development.
+The majority of this code is shared with [upstream](https://github.com/gorhill/uBlock) and [Safari](https://github.com/el1t/uBlock-Safari.
 Much of the platform shim from the original uBlock Safari version is still being used.

 * [Installation](#installation)
 * [Building](#building)